Jan-Christoph Bartels

-Jan-Christoph Bartels (born 13 January 1999) is a German professional footballer who plays as a goalkeeper for Waldhof Mannheim.
+Jan-Christoph Bartels (born 13 January 1999) is a German professional footballer who plays as a goalkeeper for Slovak club DAC 1904 Dunajská Streda.

 Career

 Bartels made his professional debut for Wehen Wiesbaden in the 2.
 Bundesliga on 27 September 2019, starting in the match before being substituted out due to injury in the third minute for Lukas Watkowiak, with the match finishing as a 2–0 home win.

 In July 2020, it was announced that Bartels would transfer to 3.
 Liga club Waldhof Mannheim.

+On 4 September 2025, Bartels signed a one-season contract with DAC 1904 Dunajská Streda in Slovakia, with an option to extend.